andreknieriem/simplelightbox/README.md

 Just call `gulp build` to have all files and variants created inside dist!

 ### Changelog
+**2.10.2 - Fixed #258 with opacity flicker on overlay.
+For this, moved style option captionOpacity to js plugin**
 **2.10.1 - Fixed #255 fast switching photos and #256 for hiding back and next buttons on loop: false**
 **2.10.0 - Fixed #254 - Nav Buttons disappear and adding new method getLighboxData so get some useful data for #251**
 **2.9.0 - Added mousescroll function with new options mouseScroll and mouseScrollFactor**